TvBreukelen/fnpdbservices/fnpdbc-fnprog2pda/release/readme.txt

 -----------
 Cleaned up General Config dialog.
 Used SonarCube to improve code quality
-Fixed MS-Access empty cells bug
+Fixed MS-Excel empty cells bug
 Added more fields to export for BookCAT
 Used Restful Service API to perform SourceForge version check